robomatix/LabAngularJSRevisitedByRR/README.md

 The article that introduce it ( french ) : http://blog.dcube.fr/blog/2014/10/30/dcube-lab-presentation-angularjs-1/

-Step 2 : First aplication...
-Watch out the js console of your browser...
+Step 3 : First application with data